revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/Python_Interview_Ques.md

 ---

-7.Can you tell me the reason why this Datatype `set` is called **the frozen set** in python?
+7. Can you tell me the reason why this Datatype `set` is called **the frozen set** in python?

 ![Simple](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details><summary><b>Show Answer </b></summary>
 <blockquote>

-Frozen set is an immutable version of a Python set object in python.While elements of a set can be modified at any time.But the forzen set remain the same after the creation.
+A frozen set is an immutable version of a Python set object in python.
+While elements of a set can be modified at any time, the frozen set remains the same after the creation.

 Syntax of `frozenset()` function is: